xrcyz/Knowledge-Base/README.md

 }
 ```

 Suppose we have a "memory cell" which is an array `[x, y, z]`.
 Each step of the loop, we pass forward the memory `[x,y,z]` and the incremental output `[a,b,c]`.
 The memory is an accumulator, we can increment or decrement `x` based on conditions in the step, or reset `x` to zero.
 The output is a temp variable, a reference to the previous step of the loop.
-The logistic filters encode the boolean algebra for deciding to erase, increment, or read a value `[x,y,z]` in memory, depending on the context of the current step inputs and previous step outputs.
+The logistic filters encode the logic for deciding to erase, increment, or read a value `[x,y,z]` in memory, depending on the context of the current step inputs and previous step outputs.

 For example, below is a toy LSTM for calculating the modulo function.